Festivals & Events

 Hit the main festival or come to enjoy any time

 The main festival is held every November 22 and 23.
 Even if you can't make it then, from November to February different shrines in the area perform the all-night dances.
 These generally start at around 4 p.m.
-Takachiho Shrine holds a shortened form each night you can see for 700 yen, which is also great fun.
+Takachiho Shrine holds a shortened version of this event each night for 1,000 yen, which is also great fun.